 Insights about Unconscious Biases can be eye-opening – but does this translate into fundamental and sustained change?
-And how many biases do we need to cover to remove all relevant D&I barriers?
-In the sheer opaque hustle and bustle of frameworks, we offer an evidence-based, yet practical model to mitigate D&I-related biases on multiple levels and through the use of Inclusive Leadership.
+And which biases do we need to address to remove all relevant D&I barriers?
+In the hustle and bustle of videos, we offer an evidence-based, yet practical model to mitigate D&I-related biases on multiple levels and through the use of Inclusive Leadership.

-Unconscious bias has been considered a silver bullet to overcome D&I-related barriers for a few years.
-However, while empirical evidence and mitigation strategies exist, many companies report more temporary success.
+Unconscious biases have been considered a silver bullet to overcome D&I-related barriers for a few years.
+However, while empirical evidence and mitigation strategies exist, many companies report more temporary or otherwise limited success.

 All the BIASES that act as BARRIERS for D&I